 - Involuntary movements that can be repetitive or give the illusion of restlessness.

-- Strong feeling of confusion regarding the time, place, and identify of people.
+- A strong feeling of confusion regarding the time, place, and identity of people.

 - Becoming less responsive to touch or sound; more frequently alternating in and out of consciousness.